johanhs/battery-charging-change-notifier/README.md

 5. Click on the "Load unpacked" button
 6. Choose the extracted/unzipped folder
 7. If your notifications settings in your os and browser preferences are set correctly it should work immediately

-### From Chrome Web Store

-1. Download from the Chrome Web Store (link coming soon)
-2. The extension will start working immediately after installation
-3. No configuration needed

 ## Development